I8C/sonar-flow-plugin/sonar-flow-plugin-documentation/SETUP.md

 unzip sonar-scanner-2.6.1.zip
 ```

 Now configure the SonarQube scanner to point to your SonarQube server.
 This is done using the config file at `sonar-scanner-2.6.1/conf/sonar-scanner.properties`.
+The content of this file should look like this:

 ```
 #No information about specific project should appear here